tiukenywil11/hugo-blog/tiukenywil11_blog/content/posts/upskill-2-hardhat-practical-part-1.md

 # Introduction

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I some practical experience with Solidity already, and was recommended by one of my colleague to try to supplement my knowledge with the Hardhat framework.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I have some practical experience with Solidity already, and was recommended by one of my colleague to try to supplement my knowledge with the Hardhat framework.
 I checked it out and would like to try it out and create a basic working smart contract.
 I will be following the official document of Hardhat found [here](https://hardhat.org/tutorial/).

 # Hardhat Concepts

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Hardhat is composed of the following concepts.
+Hardhat is composed of the following concepts.

 - Tasks: There are commands that can be ran on the terminal, some are provided by Hardhat upon install (e.g. `npx hardhat compile`).
 To find out the list of tasks use the following command:
 ```bash